Le'Veon Bell: 2013 season

 The Pittsburgh Steelers selected Bell in the second round with the 48th overall pick in the 2013 NFL Draft.
-He was the second running back to be selected that year, only behind Giovani Bernard (37th overall, Bengals).
+He was the second running back to be selected that year, behind Giovani Bernard (37th overall, Bengals).
 On June 3, 2013, the Steelers signed Bell to a four-year, $4.12 million rookie contract that included $2.27 million guaranteed and a signing bonus of $1.37 million.

 Bell entered training camp competing with veteran Isaac Redman for the Steelers' starting running back position.
 In his second preseason game against the Washington Redskins, Bell was tackled on a running play and suffered a mid-foot sprain.
-His injury did not require surgery, but forced him to miss the first three weeks of the regular season.
+His injury did not require surgery, but forced Bell to miss the first three weeks of the regular season.

-On September 29, Bell appeared in his first NFL game at Wembley Stadium in London and rushed for 57 yards on 16 carries and a season-high two rushing touchdowns while also catching four receptions for 27 yards in a 34–27 loss to the Minnesota Vikings.
-His first professional touchdown came on an eight-yard run in the first quarter of the game.
+On September 29, Bell appeared in his first NFL game at Wembley Stadium in London and rushed for 57 yards on 16 carries and a season-high two touchdowns while also catching four passes for 27 yards in a 34–27 loss to the Minnesota Vikings.
+His first NFL touchdown came on an eight-yard run in the first quarter of the game.
 The Steelers chose to release Isaac Redman on October 21.

-On November 28, Bell had 16 carries for 73 yards and ran for a season-long 43-yard touchdown, while also racking up a season-high seven catches for 63-yards during a 22–20 road loss to the Baltimore Ravens in Week 13.
-During a Week 16 road matchup against the Green Bay Packers, Bell had a season-high 26 carries for 124 yards and a rushing touchdown in the 38–31 victory.
+During Week 13 against the Baltimore Ravens on Thanksgiving, Bell had 16 carries for 73 yards and a season-long 43-yard touchdown, while also racking up a season-high seven receptions for 63 yards in the narrow 22–20 road loss.
+Three weeks later against the Green Bay Packers, Bell had a season-high 26 carries for 124 yards and a rushing touchdown during the 38–31 road victory.
 For his Week 16 performance, Bell earned the Joe Greene Great Performance Award and the Pepsi Next NFL Rookie of the Week nomination.
-On December 29, in a Week 17 game against division rival Cleveland Browns, Bell broke Steelers legend Franco Harris's rookie record for total yards from scrimmage with 1,259 yards.
+In the regular-season finale against the Cleveland Browns, Bell broke Steelers legend Franco Harris's rookie record for total yards from scrimmage with 1,259 yards.

-Bell finished his rookie season with 244 carries, 860 rushing yards, and eight rushing touchdowns to go along with 45 receptions for 399 yards.
-He started the last 13 games of the season.
-He became the first rookie to lead the team in rushing since Tim Worley in 1989.
-Among rookies, he finished third in rushing yards and second in rushing touchdowns.
+Bell finished his rookie season with 244 carries for 860 yards and eight touchdowns to go along with 45 receptions for 399 yards in 13 games and starts.
+Bell became the first rookie to lead the team in rushing since Tim Worley in 1989.
+Among rookies, Bell finished third in rushing yards and second in rushing touchdowns.